 Instructions

-In a medium bowl, add both milks, maple syrup, vanilla and salt.
-Add chia seeds and whisk to combine.
+- In a medium bowl, add everything except the chia and whisk to combine.

-Divide pudding into 5-6 containers with lids and refrigerate for a few hours.
+- Divide the pudding into 6 containers with lids and refrigerate until set, about 4 hours or overnight.

 Leave a Reply